MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-diagnose.md

 ### Focus hours

  * Am I able to schedule sufficient time to focus on getting my most important work done?
- * Do I regularly come up with creative and original ideas?
+ * Do I regularly produce creative and original ideas?
  * Am I constantly getting interrupted by others and/or distracted by technology?
  * Do I regularly achieve my important deadlines?
  * Do I have adequate control over my schedule?